-Are the following recorded as Worked or Benefit Hours?
+Example 18:Are the following recorded as Worked or Benefit Hours?

 Worked Hours Benefit Hours

-Coffee Breaks х
+Coffee Breaks Х

-Statutory Holidays Х
+Statutory Holidays х

-Overtime х
+Overtime Х

-Sick Leave Х
+Sick Leave х

 Family Leave Х

-Educational seminar offered on a workday, out of town Х
+Educational seminar offered on a workday, out of town х

-2-hour Educational seminar offered by your Corporation at your facility on a workday X Recorded in the WMS as non-service recipient activity: Teaching/In-service (include any travel time also here).
+Two-hour educational seminar offered by your corporation at your facility on a workday Х

-Turning Data Into Information
+^{}Recorded as non-service recipient activity: teaching/in-service (include any travel time here as well).

-Information Pathways
+Turning Data Into Information Information Pathways

-Financial Information is maintained in the Meditech systems of the Regional Health Authorities as well as the Client Pay Module of the Client and Referral Management System (CRMS).
+Financial Information is maintained in the Meditech systems as well as the Client Pay Module of the Client and Referral Management System (CRMS).